Restore Hyper-V Virtual Machine from Windows Server Backup

 Secure Download

-How to restore entire Hyper-V virtual machine
+💡 Steps to restore entire Hyper-V virtual machine:

 Restore from backup task

 2. Confirm the source host and VM, choose to Restore to original location.
 Then you can click Start Restore.
+It also enables you to restore your VM to different hardware or virtual environments, increasing disaster recovery flexibility once you upgrade to Premium Edition to enjoy.

 Restore to original location